 5. Price matching

 In addition to sales, many stores have solid price-matching policies.
-Walmart, Canadian Tire, Staples and more will match their competitors’ deals or even beat the price by one cent—so if you see discrepancies from store to store, you can often hit up the most convenient one and still get all the deals.
+Canadian Tire, Staples and more will match their competitors’ deals or even beat the price by one cent—so if you see discrepancies from store to store, you can often hit up the most convenient one and still get all the deals.
 Just remember to check the price-matching guidelines (for example, if it has to happen prior to purchase or if products must have the same model number).
-As always, there are exceptions to the rule, like SportChek, one of few retailers that let customers price match an already purchased product within 30 days.
+As always, there are exceptions to the rule, some retailers let customers price match an already purchased product within a certain amount of time.
 Ka-ching!

 6. Price adjusting

 Similar to price matching, many big-box stores will refund the difference of a recently discounted item as long as the product was originally purchased at full retail price and a receipt is provided.
 Think Children’s Place, Old Navy, Walmart and The Gap.
 Just keep in mind that the request is usually upheld if the original purchase was made within a certain amount of days.
 Children’s Place, for example, will provide a refund only if the item was discounted within seven days of the original purchase.
 Guidelines for price adjustments do vary from store to store so always review their policy and hang on to those receipts!

 Using coupons and taking advantage of special promos is another great way to save on supplies.
 You can totally unleash your inner extreme couponer—we won’t judge!—by skimming newspapers, magazines, social media and websites.
 Online resources like Save.ca and retailmenot.ca allow you to search for offers from specific stores and brands.
 Let your fingers do the walking and get those printers inked up and ready!
 For online purchases, you can use a browser extension like Honey, which automatically finds and applies discounts before you process your transaction (and is totally free!).